Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background/isabelle.typ

   placement: auto,
 ) <jedit1>

-Isabelle has a few different types of panels which give crucial information to the user.
-The two most relevant to us are the _output_ and _state_ panels as seen in @jedit1.
+Isabelle has a few different types of panels that give the user crucial information.
+The two most relevant to us are the _output_ and _state_ panels, as seen in @jedit1.

-The point of output panels is to show messages that correspond to a given command, which can include general information, warnings or errors.
-This also means, that the content of the output panel is directly tied to a specific command in the theory.
-The command is typically determined by the current position of the caret.
+The output panels show messages corresponding to a given command, including general information, warnings, or errors.
+This also means that the content of the output panel is directly tied to a specific command in the theory.
+The command is typically determined by the caret's current position.

-State panels on the other hand display the current internal proof state within a proof.
-Just like with output panels, it is possible to have multiple state panels open, which may show states at different positions within the document.
+On the other hand, state panels display the current internal proof state within a proof.
+Just like with output panels, it is possible to open multiple state panels, which may show states at different positions within the document.
 Whether moving the caret updates the currently displayed output or state depends on the _Auto update_ setting of the respective panel.

 === Symbols <background:isabelle-symbols>

 Isabelle uses a lot of custom symbols to allow logical terms to be written in a syntax close to that of mathematics.
-The concept of what an _Isabelle symbol_ is exactly is rather broad, so for simplicity we will focus primarily on a certain group of symbols typically used in mathematical formulas.
+The concept of what an _Isabelle symbol_ is exactly is rather broad.
+We will focus primarily on a certain group of symbols typically used in mathematical formulas.

 #figure(
   table(